ChrTopf/wled-audioreact/README.md

 # wled-audioreact

 This application generates cool light effects for your [WLED](https://kno.wled.ge/) driven strips based on the music currently playing on your computer.
-You can choose from multiple effects and audio sources to add another dimension to your music listening experience.
+You can choose from multiple effects and audio sources, adding another dimension to your music listening experience.

 ## !Warning!